willdiroll/UnityAssetStore/README.md

 8. Migrate tables/relations to the Database

-		1. Navigate to roly-united/UnityAssetStore/main/
+		1. In cmd.exe, navigate to roly-united/UnityAssetStore/main/
 		2. Edit scraper.py:
 			Scroll to the bottom and make sure the call to "scrape()" is commented out e.g. ' #scrape("test_repo", "email@gmail.com", "password") '
 				NOT  ' scrape("test_repo", "email@gmail.com", "password") '
-		3. Navigate to roly-united/UnityAssetStore
+		3. In cmd.exe navigate to roly-united/UnityAssetStore
-		4. Migrate the relations with:
+		4. Migrate the relations in cmd.exe:
 			$ python manage.py makemigrations
 			$ python manage.py migrate